 Regarding the unwelcomed toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
-Your toilet can end up clogged by the use of too much toilet paper and from unacceptable things that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
+Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may utilize a bathroom sign with reminders of what not to flush.

 It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t handle many different types of foods and liquids.
-Be mindful of what you’re putting down your garbage disposal and don’t treat it as a trash can after the big holiday meal is complete.
+Consider what you’re putting down your garbage disposal and don’t treat it as a trash can after the big holiday meal is complete.
 Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
 These types of items are difficult for the disposal blades to grind up and generate blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

 If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their stay.
-Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to consider looking into a new one to be assured you don’t have that sudden burst of cold water for extended periods of time.
-And if you’ve got a house full of guests, wait at least 15 minutes between showers to give time for hot water to restock.
+Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to consider looking into a new one to be sure you don’t have that sudden burst of cold water for extended periods of time.
+And if you’ve got a house full of guests, wait at least 15 minutes between showers to allow time for hot water to restock.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 843-619-3781 if you’ve found any last minute plumbing issues that you would rather not share with your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 843-619-3781 if you’ve discovered any last minute plumbing issues that you would rather not share with your holiday guests!